-Canada's Oil Sands Innovation Alliance (COSIA) accelerates the pace of environmental performance improvement in Canada's oil sands through collaborative action and innovation.
-COSIA members represent more than 90 per cent of oil sands production.
+Canada's Oil Sands Innovation Alliance (COSIA) is an alliance of oil sands producers, representing more than 90 percent of oil sands production, focused on collaborative action and innovation in oil sands environmental technology.

 COSIA Challenges are one way we articulate an actionable innovation need, bringing global innovation capacity to bear on environmental challenges and opportunities in Canada's oil sands.